ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 Summary
 -------

-The software architecture as described above is shown in the diagram below, which is taken from the DAC paper.
+The software architecture as described above is shown in the diagram below, which is taken from `the Hammer DAC paper <https://dl.acm.org/doi/abs/10.1145/3489517.3530672>`_.

 .. image:: arch.png
     :width: 600